Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be thrilled to pre-qualify you to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 Alternative Mortgage Group can answer questions about these ratios and many others.
-Give us a call: 561-395-4264.
+Call us at 561-395-4264.